Inexplicable768/Inexplicable768/README.md

  👋 Hi, I’m @Infinistem, my real name is alex
   Note: Im working on uploading some of my projects in the next few weeks.
 I am working mostly on my website so it may be a while

-  COMMING SOON: Pool physics, Pacman, paper minecraft, minesweeper, chatroom, graphing calculator, Operating system, etc!
+  Cooler stuff soon: Pool physics, Pacman, paper minecraft, minesweeper, chatroom, graphing calculator, Operating system, still alive, etc!